Visiting Capitol Reef in August

 Capitol Reef Weather in August

-The weather at Capitol Reef National Park in August is hot with highs near 88 and lows near 63 degrees Fahrenheit.
+The Capitol Reef National Park weather in August is hot with highs near 88 and lows near 63 degrees Fahrenheit.

-The summer monsoons are common in August so also be prepared with rain gear. for you and your camera!
+The summer monsoons at Capitol Reef are common in August so also be prepared with rain gear. for you and your camera!
 You’ll want to stay informed on the specific weather conditions and forecasts on the Capitol Reef website for the areas of the park you will visit.

 Things to Do at Capitol Reef in August

-Check out all the fun things to do at Capitol Reef National Park!
-Here are tips for visiting Capitol Reef in August:
+Check out all the fun Capitol Reef National Park summer activities and tips for visiting in August:

 The Visitor Center is always a good first stop to get the most up-to-date information for road and trail conditions in Capitol Reef as well as camping and ranger-led programs.